-Nigella Lawson's Cook, Eat, Repeat has us glued to the screens on Monday evenings as the celebrity cook whips up all kinds of delightful dishes.
+Nigella Lawson's Cook, Eat, Repeat is back on TV in the evenings with the celebrity cook whipping up all kinds of delightful dishes.
 The star has an army of fans the world over, who love her simple, comforting recipes which always have that wow factor.

-But behind the cameras, Nigella is extremely private when it comes to her home life and children, and we rarely see photos of her family.
+But behind the cameras, Nigella is extremely private when it comes to her personal life and children, and we rarely see photos of her family.
 It is not known whether the star has a partner at the moment.
+Read about the star's home life below...

 Nigella Lawson's house